-British Scrap Dealer Cuts Open Old Safe, Finds £20,000 ($26,000) In Old Coins, Bills Inside
+British Scrap Dealer Cuts Open Old Safe, Finds $26,000 In Old Coins, Bills Inside

-A British scrapyard cut open an old safe and found £20,000 ($26,000) in old — but still good — coins and bills inside, BBC News reports.
-The scrap dealer plans to donate the money to charity.
+A British scrapyard cut open an old safe and found $26,000 in old — but still good — coins and bills inside, BBC News reported.
+The scrap dealer said he plans to donate the money to charity.

-David Dodds is the managing director of Sackers, a scrapyard and scrap metal dealer in Ipswich, about 90 miles northeast of London.
-He has a theory about how the safe full of money came to be in his possession.
+David Dodds, the managing director of Sackers, a scrapyard and scrap metal dealer in Ipswich, has a theory about how the safe full of money came to be in his possession.

 “The suspicion is it could have been an old factory that was due for demolition and it was in the corner of their offices.
 When it’s demolished then all the scrap goes into the bin, comes into the works and then we treat it,” he said.

-Dodds further says, via The Ipswich Star, that lots of safes come through his business, but it’s exceptionally rare for anything to be found inside, much less anything valuable.
+According to The Ipswich Star, Dodds said that lots of safes come through his business, but it’s exceptionally rare for anything to be found inside, much less anything valuable.

 Nevertheless, back in April, his crew opened up four safes that had wound up in their scrapyard.
 Three, not unexpectedly, contained nothing at all.
-The fourth one, however, contained a huge cash haul.
-Specifically, it contained £20,000 in notes and coins.
+The fourth one, however, contained the huge cash haul.

 Many of the bills were damaged from water that had seeped in over the years.
-Similarly, much of it was so old that it is no longer considered legal tender in Britain, although it can, and will, be exchanged for more modern money.
-Some of it was of recent-enough vintage that it’s still good.
+Similarly, much of it was so old that it is no longer considered legal tender in Britain, although it can be exchanged for more modern money.

-The money then went into police custody, for a couple of reasons.
-For one, the police wanted to see if it was somehow the proceeds of a crime.
-For another, they wanted to give anyone who could be the money’s rightful owner a chance to make their case and claim it.
+The money was put into police custody.
+The police said that they wanted to see if it was somehow the proceeds of a crime.
+Additionally, they said they wanted to give anyone who could be the money’s rightful owner a chance to make their case and claim it.

 At least one person tried to convince the police the money was theirs, but “within about 30 nanoseconds” authorities realized the person had no case.

-After a few months, a court determined that the money rightfully belongs to the scrapyard.
-However, Dodds won’t be keeping the money, but rather, he’ll be donating it to two hospitals: East Anglian Children’s Hospiceand St Elizabeth Hospice — that is, once the Bank of England has converted the old notes to legal tender.
+After a few months, a court determined that the money rightfully belonged to the scrapyard.
+However, Dodds won’t be keeping the money.
+Instead, he said he would be donating it to two hospitals: East Anglian Children’s Hospice and St. Elizabeth Hospice.

-“We wanted to give the money to somewhere local so it could really make a difference,” said Helen Crapnell, marketing manager at Sackers.
+“We wanted to give the money to somewhere local so it could really make a difference,” said Helen Crapnell, the marketing manager at Sackers.

-As reported at the time by The Inquisitr, back in June a tourist visited a small Canadian museum that had been in possession of a safe for decades, unable to open it and letting tourists take a crack at it.
+As reported at the time by The Inquisitr, back in June a tourist visited a small Canadian museum that had been in possession of a safe for decades, unable to open it but letting tourists take a crack at it.
 The tourist was able to open it on the first try.
 Unfortunately, the only things in the safe were a handful of receipts and an old notebook.

 Delivered To Your INBOX